d9k/d9k-public-notes/pr-langs/go.md

 	- good & extensive standart library
 	- [scriptisto](https://github.com/igor-petruk/scriptisto) by [igor-petruk](https://github.com/igor-petruk)
 		- _A language-agnostic "shebang interpreter" that enables you to write scripts in compiled languages._
+		- but written in #Rust

+- errors can be easily ignored (no need for `try ... catch` blocks)

 ### code organisation